Medical Guardian Review

 The most important feature, fall detection, is also an option, but not for all systems.
 If you want to upgrade the compatible systems with fall detection, it will cost you an extra $10 per month, which is more than a reasonable price.

-The company doesn’t offer fire and smoke monitoring, and they don’t have a mobile app, either.
+The company doesn’t offer fire and smoke monitoring, and it doesn’t have a mobile app, either.
 Also, GPS is available only for those systems for which it comes as a built-in feature.

 How Much Does Medical Guardian Cost?